Skip to Main Content Skip to Footer Toggle Navigation Menu menu

 There are two funding rounds for Faculty Development Grants.
 The deadline for the fall round is the first Monday in October.
 The deadline for the spring round is the first Monday in March.
 The recipient must use the funds within eighteen months of notification of the award.
 Applicants should be familiar with Linfield's Research Misconduct Policy.

 Grant applications will be reviewed by the Deans' Council and awarded by the Office of Academic Affairs.
-All Faculty Development Grant application forms are in Etrieve at https://inside.linfield.edu/its/etrieve-central.html: select Forms for the "Internal Grant Application".
+Please contact your department chair for submission details and do not submit to the eTrieve.

 Student-Faculty Collaborative Research Grants